Screen Time at

 Parents are unclear how to strike the right balance.

-- The American Academy of Pediatrics (AAP) no longer recommends specific time limits for screen time and instead advises that children over 6:
+- The American Academy of Pediatrics (AAP) no longer recommends specific time limits for screen time for children over six and instead advises parents to:

 - Make sure there’s enough time for sleep, physical activity, unstructured play, and face-to-face interaction